MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-26-retrieving-dpapi-backup-keys-from-active-directory.md

 ## SharpDPAPI Implementation

-The same sttack technique has also been implemented in [GhostPack](https://github.com/GhostPack):
+The same sttack technique has also been implemented in&nbsp;[GhostPack](https://github.com/GhostPack):

 ```batchfile
 SharpDPAPI.exe backupkey